UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ## Assign DNA sequence to scaffold

 Finally, we complete the design by assigning a DNA sequence to the scaffold.
-This can also be done in the scripting library (as can any other edits), but we will do this in the graphical interface.
 Right-click anywhere on the scaffold strand and select "assign DNA":

 ![](images/assign_DNA_click.png)